minkaotic/front-end-notes/AJAX-Notes.md

 -------------

-## Overview
+## Making an XHR Request
 > :bulb: AJAX is the process of using JavaScript to send a request to web server, receive a response, and then do something with that data.

 AJAX programming relies heavily on the **[XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) (XHR)** object to communicate with servers.
-- This was first introduced 1999 by Microsoft with IE5.
+- It's predecessor `XMLHTTP` was first introduced 1999 by Microsoft with IE5.
 - Despite its name, XHR can send and receive information in various formats, including JSON, XML, HTML, and text files.

 ##### 4 steps to creating & sending an XHR request:
 1. Create an `XMLHttpRequest` object.
 1. Define a callback function that should run when the server returns its response (typically this processes the returned data and updates the page).
-This callback is set up to respond to a given event, by assigning it to one of AJAX's built in [event handler properties]((#event-handler-properties)).
+This callback is set up to respond to a given event, by assigning it to one of AJAX's built in [event handler properties](#event-handler-properties).
 1. Open a request, providing the HTTP method to be used and the URL to which the request should be sent.
 1. Send the request.